Commercial Lease Negotiation: 10 CAM Clauses Every Tenant Must Negotiate

 - Management fee cannot include off-site corporate overhead

-If the landlord pushes back, offer to accept a 4% fee in exchange for a tighter definition of what's included (property management only, no asset management or accounting functions).
+If the landlord pushes back, offer to accept a higher rate within the 3–5% market range in exchange for a tighter definition of what's included (property management only, no asset management or accounting functions).

 Even with great audit rights language, tenants often skip audits because the landlord's reconciliation process is opaque.
 Negotiate procedural clarity: